Tscunami/vocabulary-trainer/README.md

 # vocabulary-trainer
-Vocabulary trainer based on card sheet training
+Vocabulary trainer based on the card sheet training